Maya-and-Moh-K/edible-adventures/PROPOSAL.md

 ## API

-This application will use the [name of API] API.
+This application will use the TheMealDB API.
 Below are the documentation and specific endpoints we intend to use.

-- Link to API documentation: [Link goes here]
+- Link to API documentation: (https://www.themealdb.com/api.php)
-- [API endpoint #1]
+- www.themealdb.com/api/json/v1/1/search.php?s=
-  - [List of data values used by the endpoint]
+  - Name of the meal
-- [API endpoint #2]
+- www.themealdb.com/api/json/v1/1/random.php
-  - [List of data values used by the endpoint]
+  - None, generates a random meal.
-- [API endpoint #3]
+- www.themealdb.com/api/json/v1/1/filter.php?i=
-  - [List of data values used by the endpoint]
+  Takes a main ingredient and fetches results.

 [If your API requires an API key, say so here.]